The BENEATH THE BEACON Automaton Alphabet Trail comes to Penrith this Summer.

 BENEATH THE BEACON draws out the influences that have shaped people from the past, who have in turn left their legacy on the landscape.

-BENEATH THE BEACON will involve mechanical sculpture, story boxes, illustration, words, music, tours and trails and an alphabet of characters.
-It will draw upon local shops and businesses, singers, artists, agencies and anyone who loves this town.
+BENEATH THE BEACON involves mechanical sculpture, story boxes, illustration, words, music, tours and trails and an alphabet of characters.
+It will draw upon local shops and businesses, artists, songwriters, poets, agencies and anyone who loves this town.
 It will bring to life historic documents in the local collections held by Cumbria Archive Service.

-Above all, BENEATH THE BEACON will celebrate the uniqueness of Penrith.
+Above all, BENEATH THE BEACON celebrate the uniqueness of Penrith.

 By Dawn Hurton.